 History of the Property

 Lewis Ginter Botanical Garden is on property that was Powhatan Indian hunting ground and was once owned by Patrick Henry.
-Lewis Ginter puchased the land in 1884.
+Lewis Ginter , a prosperous Richmond businessman, purchased nine acres in 1894.

 Brief Timeline of the Garden

-Lewis Ginter bought the property and built the Lakeside Wheel Club, a one-story structure that was later modified and incorporated into Bloemendaal House.
+Lewis Ginter bought nine acres on Lakeside Lake and allowed his colleagues in the Commonwealth and Westmoreland Clubs to build the Lakeside Wheel Club, a one-story structure that was later modified and incorporated into Bloemendaal House.
 The Wheel Club was a destination for Richmond bicyclists.

 The Lakeside Wheel Club